OpenTranslationBible/open-bible/en-GB/54.1 Timothy/md/1-timothy-01.md

 ## 1 Timothy 1:19

-keeping faith and a good conscience, which some have rejected and suffered shipwreck in regard to their faith.
+maintaining faith and a good conscience, which some have rejected and thus have suffered shipwreck in regard to their faith.

 ## 1 Timothy 1:20

-Among these are Hymenaeus and Alexander, whom I have handed over to Satan, so that they will be taught not to blaspheme.
+Among these are Hymenaeus and Alexander, whom I have handed over to Satan, so that they may learn not to blaspheme.